xUhEngwAng/912-notes/words.md

 	- Turn left at the first roundabout.
 	- It was a roundabout way of telling us to leave.
-	- The bus took a very long and roungabout route.
+	- The bus took a very long and roundabout route.

 + workout
 > (n)a period of physical exercise, especially as training for a sport.